RamSailopal/YottaDB-dashboard/README.md

 ![Alt text](yottadb-graf2.PNG?raw=true "YottaDB Dashboard")

 Additional integration with M-Gateway (MGSI) logs is also now available.
+Please see the Wiki for more details - https://github.com/RamSailopal/yotta-dashboard/wiki

 # Stack setup